 - Simple design, has nothing excessive.

 - Supports a wide range of filter media.

 9. Fluval G6 Advanced Filtration System

-Now comes the most ambiguous model on our reviews of best fish tank filters.
+Now comes the most ambiguous model on our reviews.
 Fluval G6 is a great model when it comes to its features, but is it perfect?